FlotterCodername/superelixier-updater/README.md

 If you want to wait for a user-friendly version, select ``Watch -> Custom -> Releases`` from the top of this GitHub repository.

 Superelixier Updater can automatically update a number of apps provided in portable form.
 It can easily be extended to more programs by a technical user.
-Currently, it handles apps distributed on GitHub and HTML pages.
+Currently, it handles apps distributed on Appveyor, GitHub and HTML pages.

 ![Example console output of this program](/docs/example.png)